JohnCGriffin/merkatilo-cpp/README.md

 Here’s an example that loads the SPY ETF adjusted closing price, does a cross of that series with its 200-period moving average, generating buy (+1) and sell (-1) signals.
-Finally, it dumps them out in date order, like a dumped spreadsheet.
+Finally, it dumps them out in date order, like a printed spreadsheet.

 ```